simple-apps-suite/simple-collab/docs/API.md

 </details>

-## Create Identity
+## Register Identity

-Create a new anonymous identity.
+Register a new anonymous identity.

+The server may decide to delete anonymous identities at any time, but they are guaranteed to be kept alive for at least 5 minutes.
+Associate an identity with a server user to persist it.

 ### Endpoint